Image

 We innovate continuously across Digby Brown to support the quality of service we provide to our clients, and our people’s personal development.
 To that end, we have been operating from a brand-new digital case management platform for over 18 months now.
 This lends itself well to fast-paced technology change, where it sits at the heart of what we stand for.
 Working closely together, we have solicitors and technology staff co-designing and delivering industry leading innovation on a regular basis.
 As a result, the underlying technology we have carefully nurtured provides the best available tools to our solicitors to support them to deliver industry leading client services.

-In addition, the events surrounding the Coronavirus pandemic have enabled us to implement a more flexible working approach moving forward, which we are calling Hybrid Working.
-This will enable our people to split their working time between their homes and the office, on a pre-agreed number of days per week, in line with the needs of their department.
+In addition, we offer Hybrid Working after a probationary period.
+This enables our people to split their working time between their homes and the office, on a pre-agreed number of days per week, in line with the needs of their department.

 Legal